LooseLab/readfish/README.md

 effective performance on other platforms to date.**

-The code here has been tested with Guppy in GPU mode using GridION Mk1 and NVIDIA RTX2080 on live sequencing runs and an NIVIDA GTX1080 using playback on a simulated run (see below for how to test this).
+The code here has been tested with Guppy in GPU mode using GridION Mk1 and NVIDIA RTX2080 on live sequencing runs and an NVIDIA GTX1080 using playback on a simulated run (see below for how to test this).
 This code is run at your own risk as it DOES affect sequencing output.
 You are **strongly** advised to test your setup prior to running (see below for